MAGALA-RICHARD/apsimNGpy/README.rst

 *********************************************************************************

-If you have apsim installed and the program refuses to load run the following code at the top of your python script before importing any apsimNGpy class.
-The classes are  CamelCased.
+If you have apsim installed and the program refuses to load run the following code at the top of your python script before importing any apsimNGpy class, especially class from ApsimNGpy.core modules The classes are  CamelCased.

 .. code:: python